umpirsky/chess-notifier/README.md

 Never loose on time again!

-Get Chess.com notifications on Firefox.
+Get Chess.com notifications on your desktop.